jisellejones/stock-analysis/README.md

 &emsp;For i...

-&emsp;&emsp; *Program calls the ticker, sets volume variable to 0, and runs through all if statements*
+*Program calls the ticker, sets volume variable to 0, and runs through all if statements*

 *Then the program activates the output worksheet*